Data compression: Machine learning

 According to AIXI theory, a connection more directly explained in Hutter Prize, the best possible compression of x is the smallest possible software that generates x.
-For example, in that model, a zip file's compressed size includes both the zip file and the unzipping software, since you can't unzip it without both, but there may be an even smaller combined form.
+For example, in that model, a zip file's compressed size includes both the zip file and the unzipping software, since you can not unzip it without both, but there may be an even smaller combined form.

+Examples of AI-powered audio/video compression software include NVIDIA Maxine, AIVC.
+Examples of software that can perform AI-powered image compression include OpenCV, TensorFlow, MATLAB's Image Processing Toolbox (IPT) and High-Fidelity Generative Image Compression.

+In unsupervised machine learning, k-means clustering can be utilized to compress data by grouping similar data points into clusters.
+This technique simplifies handling extensive datasets that lack predefined labels and finds widespread use in fields such as image compression.

+Data compression aims to reduce the size of data files, enhancing storage efficiency and speeding up data transmission.
+K-means clustering, an unsupervised machine learning algorithm, is employed to partition a dataset into a specified number of clusters, k, each represented by the centroid of its points.
+This process condenses extensive datasets into a more compact set of representative points.
+Particularly beneficial in image and signal processing, k-means clustering aids in data reduction by replacing groups of data points with their centroids, thereby preserving the core information of the original data while significantly decreasing the required storage space.

+Large language models (LLMs) are also efficient lossless data compressors on some data sets, as demonstrated by DeepMind's research with the Chinchilla 70B model.
+Developed by DeepMind, Chinchilla 70B effectively compressed data, outperforming conventional methods such as Portable Network Graphics (PNG) for images and Free Lossless Audio Codec (FLAC) for audio.
+It achieved compression of image and audio data to 43.4% and 16.4% of their original sizes, respectively.
+There is, however, some reason to be concerned that the data set used for testing overlaps the LLM training data set, making it possible that the Chinchilla 70B model is only an efficient compression tool on data it has already been trained on.

 Data differencing

 Data compression can be viewed as a special case of data differencing.
 Data differencing consists of producing a difference given a source and a target, with patching reproducing the target given a source and a difference.
 Since there is no separate source and target in data compression, one can consider data compression as data differencing with empty source data, the compressed file corresponding to a difference from nothing.
 This is the same as considering absolute entropy (corresponding to data compression) as a special case of relative entropy (corresponding to data differencing) with no initial data.

 The term differential compression is used to emphasize the data differencing connection.